GNOME/gimp-help/README.md

 When all of the above are updated, run:
   - `make po` in the main build directory
   - `make po` in the quickreference directory
+    (creates po files for quickreference)
-  - `make update-po` in the po-windows-installer directory (make sure that charset is UTF-8 here, it wasn't for me, need to check this sometime)
+  - `make update-po` in the po-windows-installer directory (creates po files for Windows installer; ensure charset is UTF-8)

 This should create the necessary po files for the newly added language.
 Note: some po files for other languages may have been updated too, but you should only commit the files relevant for the new language.